“A nation’s culture resides in the hearts and in the soul of its people.” ~ Ghandi.

 It’s no secret that Japan is usually referred to as the “land of contrasts” and it’s easy to see why.
 Where else can you ride on a traditional rickshaw from centuries ago and travel at 300km/h on a bullet train in the same day?

 It’s the notion of these fascinating, unique Japanese experiences that have been excessively luring travellers to the country in recent years.
-From 19 million in 2015 to an estimated 40 million in 2020, the number was set to double in only 5 years!
+From 19 million in 2015 to an estimated 40 million in 2024, Japan’s popularity just keeps in increasing!

 If you’re anything like me and enjoy being an invisible tourist by immersing yourself in the local culture of a destination, you’re going to be spoilt for choice.
-Drawing on knowledge gained from my multiple trips to Japan, I’ve put together this comprehensive guide to help you make the most of your trip.
+Drawing on knowledge gained from my multiple trips over the past decade, I’ve put together this comprehensive guide to the best cultural experiences in Japan to help you make the most of your trip.
 Read on for more!

 This post contains some affiliate links, at no extra cost to you.
 I may earn a small commission if you click through and make a purchase.

-Immersive Japan cultural experiences you need to try
+Immersive Japanese cultural experiences you need to try

-Whether you prefer to discover the beauty of tradition, hope to be blown away by modern marvels or desire a mixture of both during your visit, I’ve broken down all the Japan cultural activities into categories to make your selection process easier.
+Whether you prefer to discover the beauty of tradition, hope to be blown away by modern marvels or desire a mixture of both during your visit, I’ve broken down all the cultural activities in Japan into categories to make your selection process easier.

 After all, we each have different tastes and interests, so what may suit one tourist may not suit another.